Early learning and childcare

 • on or between 1 September and 31 December are eligible for a place in the spring term

-• on or between 1 January and the last day of February are eligible for a place in the summer term.
+• on or between 1 January and the last day of

-The entitlement starts from the beginning of the school term immediately following the child's third birthday and continues until the end of the school term before they are eligible to start primary school.
+February are eligible for a place in the summer term.
+The entitlement continues until the end of the school term before they’re eligible to start primary school.

-• are a kinship carer, or
+• are a kinship carer

-• are a guardian, or
+• are a guardian

 • get a qualifying benefit.